Dalton thrives, Stafford leaves, as Saints top Rams 27-20 – KION546

 AP Sports Writer

+“I was pretty aware,” Dalton said with a grin when asked if he noticed Donald’s imposing, All-Pro presence barreling in from his blind side as he released his deep scoring pass.
+“Half a second longer, that’s a sack (or) incomplete pass. … If you can play on time at the quarterback position and get the ball out, good things can happen.”

+While good things indeed happened for a Saints offense looking to bounce back from its worst games this season during the previous two weeks, the defending champion Rams (3-7) were dealt another bad break en route to their fourth straight loss.

-Stafford’s departure from the game came two days after he’d been cleared to return from the NFL’s concussion protocol.
+Stafford’s departure came two days after he’d been cleared to return from the NFL’s concussion protocol.

+After the game, the Rams said Stafford is not in concussion protocol again, but a decision on that will come after more tests in the coming days.

+“Obviously we need to make a smart decision for Matthew and see where we’re at,” Rams coach Sean McVay said.
+“I know how he was feeling, and we made the decision it was going to be in his best interest to not have him continue to play.”

 Stafford was effective in the first half, after which the Rams led 14-10, and he left the game having completed 11 of 18 passes for 159 yards and two touchdowns, including a 62-yarder to Tutu Atwell.

-The defending champion Rams (3-7), who’ve now lost four straight, didn’t pull within a touchdown until Matt Gay’s 58-yard field goal with 6 seconds remaining and the Saints recovered a subsequent onside kick.

-Dalton’s performance validated a decision by the Saints (4-7) to stick with him after the club’s worst offensive performances of the season during a two-game skid that spanned Weeks 9 and 10.
-Jameis Winston, who has not played since Week 3, when he was struggling with back and ankle injuries, has said he’s ready and wanting to return.
+Dalton’s performance validated a decision by the Saints (4-7) to stick with him rather than go back to Jameis Winston, who has not played since Week 3, when he was struggling with back and ankle injuries, but has said he’s ready to return.

-Dalton completed 21 of 25 passes for 260 yards, including a 53-yard touchdown pass deep down the middle of the field to Chris Olave to make it 24-14 late in the third quarter.
+Dalton, who completed 21 of 25 passes for 260 yards, credited the coaches for dialing up an aggressive game plan and urging players to try to have fun with it.

+“What we need to do is cut it loose.
+Why not?”
+Dalton said.
+“That’s just the mindset, the mentality that we have to have.”

 Former LSU star and Louisiana native Jarvis Landry caught his first touchdown pass as a Saint when Dalton found him over the middle from 7 yards to put the Saints in front for good at 17-14 early in the third quarter.